-I can’t remember when but a few years back I bought a Hoover Nano-Lite from Target.
+I can’t remember when but a few years back I bought a Hoover Nano-Lite1For those who care, Model # was U2440-900. from Target.
 It has served me extremely well but recently broke down and died.
 I needed a new vacuum – and I like to research before I make these sorts of purchases.
 Not so much to save money as to find a really solid product.
 I don’t mind paying a little more, I do mind products and services that waste my time.

 The first thing I did was see if the Hoover Nano-Lite was still available (it isn’t).
 My next step was to hop on over to Target and browse through their selection of vacuums.
 Why Target?
 Because Target tends to offer a decent range of the most popular products representative of the market as a whole – yet doesn’t offer anything.
 If I go onto Amazon I will give up researching – there are simply too many choices, so Target is a good way to narrow things down (and this is where I think places like Target still have a lead over Amazon).

 Even using Target I ended up with a fairly vast list of potential vacuums.
-So I narrowed it down by seeing the features that the Nano-Lite had that I really liked and then finding the models that best matched or exceeded these features at a reasonable price point.
+So I narrowed it down by seeing the features that the Nano-Lite had that I really liked and then finding the models that best matched or exceeded these features at a reasonable price point.2A reasonable price point is always a compromise between feature set and quality versus cost for the feature set and quality.
+For example, one may only pay a few dollars extra to move from a flaky product to a good product, and a few more to move to a really good product – to move into the top echelon of great products there is a huge price premium – and so the price per feature/increase in quality becomes significantly greater than at lower levels.

 In the end I came down to two models – the Bissell CleanView 9595 and the Hoover Sprint UH20040.
 I’ve included a table below comparing the two models.